darklang/dark/docs/mfa.md

 sure whether t he particular `grant_type: authorization_code` is the right one for the management API.

-Anyway, that'd get us the ability to hit the API from Dark; we'd then wantn to expose an API of our own that accepts requests from a user and hook it up to a button on a user's canvas, probably in the my-account menu somewhere.
+Anyway, that'd get us the ability to hit the API from Dark; we'd then want to expose an API of our own that accepts requests from a user and hook it up to a button on a user's canvas, probably in the my-account menu somewhere.